Relativism, Perspectivism, and Environmentalism

-I have done a considerable amount of research in the slavic/russian composers of the 20th century, namely those such as Dmitri Shostakovich and Alfred Schnittke.
-My masters thesis (published 2018) includes an analysis of Alfred Schnittke’s polystylism in his third string quartet (1983).
+As a music theorist, my research stems from my interest in Slavic and Russian composers of the 20th century, namely those such as Dmitri Shostakovich, Alfred Schnittke, and Sofia Gubaidulina.
+I have written several papers on these composers, and my masters thesis (published 2018) includes an analysis of Alfred Schnittke’s polystylism in his third string quartet (1983).
 My music is often influenced by the dark harmonic and motivic languages of these composers.

 Some of my other interests include: